 One major change is in the size of the polepieces.
 Reducing the flux in the iron allows the use of less iron in the polepieces, which allows one to use more copper per turn.
 The additional copper in each turn is critical to avoid overheating of the magnet.
 Since the permanent magnets reduce the saturation effects in the iron but do not directly increase the field gradient, an increase in the product of the current and number of turns (NI) is needed to achieve higher strength quadrupoles.
-As the number of turns are actually reduced to make room for the permanent magnets, the current needs to be increased.
+The number of turns does not change much with this new design; turns near the center of the coil must be removed to make room for the permanent magnets, but the inner diameter of the yoke can be increased due to the reduced flux in the iron, leaving room for extra turns at large radii.
 The smaller polepieces allow more current per turn without increasing the current density in the copper.

 Fig. 2 - Focusing strength (B'L) as a function of current.
-The solid curve is for the laced quadrupole, and the dotted curve is for an equivalent conventional quadrupole.
+The solid curve (with the data points) is for the production laced quadrupole, the dotted curve is for a proof-of-principle laced quadrupole (to show the asymmetry), and the dashed curve represents a conventional quadrupole.

 Removing copper from the inner radius of the coil provides another significant advantage for the laced quadrupole.
-In the conventional magnet the coil comes as close to the aperture as possible, to allow for the maximum number of turns.
+In the conventional magnet the coil comes as close to the aperture as possible, to minimize the saturation of the iron.
 Since the coil must completely surround the pole, the length of the polepiece is limited to the length of the window in the coil.
 As there is no coil in the central region of the laced quadrupole, the poletip can be lengthened, as shown in Fig. 3.
 This has the advantage of greatly increasing the focusing strength, which is the product of the field gradient and the effective length of the magnet, by increasing the effective length.
-Without the reduction in flux due to the permanent magnets, however, the polepiece could not be made in this shape because the short section located in the coil window would become saturated.
-Figure 4 shows the magnet assembled in the yoke.
-The permanent magnet pieces (not shown) fit between the poletips, almost completely filling the available trapezoidal space.
+Without the reduction in flux due to the permanent magnets, however, the polepiece could not be made in this shape because the shorter section, located in the coil window, would become saturated.
+Figure 4 shows the assembled magnet.
+The permanent magnet pieces (with the arrows drawn on them) are located between the poletips, almost completely filling the available trapezoidal space.
 They are the same length as as the poletips.